The Perfect Getaway: Get your group together for an amazing week in Key West

 Afternoon

 Half the fun of taking a road trip from Miami to Key West is exploring the roadside attractions along the way.
-Make a pit stop in Islamorada to visit the History of Diving Museum, with its collection of vintage underwater equipment, and Rain Barrel Village, a tropical garden full of shops with souvenirs and the work of local artists.
-A stop at Robbie’s of Islamorada is also a must for lunch, as well as a uniquely Florida experience — hand-feeding giant tarpon fish.
+Make a pit stop in Islamorada to visit the History of Diving Museum, with its collection of vintage underwater equipment, and Rain Barrel Village, a tropical garden full of shops with souvenirs and work of local artists.
+Robbie’s of Islamorada is also a must for lunch and a uniquely Florida experience — giving you the chance to hand-feed giant tarpon fish.

 Evening